nick-shaw/aces-ot-vwg-experiments/README.md

 * `cusp_path.py` - Code taken from [Thomas Mansencal's Colab](https://colab.research.google.com/drive/1OerRYxnKOYGhiZEZda1QS93JWBfN_WI0) with additional functions for gamut boundary finding.
 Also generates a plot of the cusp path and saves the source data for that plot in the `data` folder.

 * `cusp_plot.py` - Creates a png sequence of plots of the gamut boundary at different hue angles.
 Uses functions from `cusp_path.py`.

+* `interactive_cusp.py` - An interactive plot of the gamut boundary at a selectable hue value.
+Includes a skeleton framework for showing the path of gamut compression.
+The compression currently shown is a simple version, not the full version from the current DRT.